Patient education: Oral allergy syndrome (Beyond the Basics)

 Symptoms of OAS can vary depending upon the pollen season.
 Symptoms are usually most noticeable during the related pollen season and for a few months after.
 Also, OAS symptoms can be very specific to one variety of fruit.
 For example, Granny Smith apples tend to cause more OAS symptoms than Fuji apples.

 WHO GETS ORAL ALLERGY SYNDROME?

-Both children and adults can get oral allergy syndrome (OAS), but it is more common in adults.
+Both children and adults can get OAS, but it is more common in adults.
 In fact, it is the most common type of food allergy in adults.

 All people with OAS have pollen allergy.
 However, it is possible for a person to have bothersome OAS and have only a mild pollen allergy that he or she is unaware of.
 In such cases, skin and blood allergy tests reveal a pollen allergy.
 Allergy evaluation can clarify the diagnosis and establish an appropriate food avoidance and management plan.